filegator/demo/README.md

 visit: http://127.0.0.1:8888

 ## Google Cloud
-You can build and upload this image to Google container registry and deploy it using [Cloud Run](https://cloud.google.com/run/)
+You can build and upload this demo to Google container registry and deploy it using [Cloud Run](https://cloud.google.com/run/)

 `gcloud builds submit --tag gcr.io/[PROJECT_ID]/fgdemo .`